ryazantsevmaxim-main/CitiesReactWindow/README.md

 # Cities React Window

-Working with a large list of data in a tree.
+Working with large lists of data in VDOM

 ## Run
 ```shell